wellcometrust/grants_tagger/README.md

 ### ⚙️  Preprocess

 Preprocess creates a JSONL datafile with `text`, `tags` and `meta` as keys.
-Text and tags are used for training whereas meta can be used either for annotation through prodigy or to analyse predictions.
-Each dataset needs to implement its own preprocessing so the current preprocess works with the wellcome-science dataset and the bioasq-mesh one.
+Text and tags are used for training whereas meta can be useful during annotation or to analyse predictions and performance.
+Each dataset needs its own preprocessing so the current preprocess works with the wellcome-science dataset and the bioasq-mesh one.
 If you want to use a different dataset see section on bringing your own data under development.